fret2buzz/styles-extract/README.md

-# styles-only-that-have
+# styles-extract

->Grab all styles which match a certain pattern.
-For example grab all styles that have pixel values.
+>Extracts all styles which match a certain pattern.
+For example extract all rules that contain pixel values.

 #Overview